stringintech/go-bitcoinkernel/README.md

 make build-kernel
 ```

-This command will:

-- Configure Bitcoin Core's CMake build system
-- Build only the `libbitcoinkernel` library
+This command will configure Bitcoin Core's CMake build system and build only the `libbitcoinkernel` shared library.
-- Use parallel compilation for faster builds

 Refer to Bitcoin Core's build documentation to for the minimum requirements to compile `libbitcoinkernel` from source:
 ([Unix](./depend/bitcoin/doc/build-unix.md),
 [macOS](./depend/bitcoin/doc/build-osx.md),
 [Windows](./depend/bitcoin/doc/build-windows.md))